 Master trusts provide a multi-employer occupational pension arrangement whereby each employer has its own segment within the master trust.
 There is one single legal entity with a single governance board (which is independent of the participating employers).
 This governance body typically has responsibility for investment options, service provision and communicating with the members.

-Each scheme will vary but LifeSight provides a complete outsourcing solution including the following services:
+Each master trust scheme will vary but LifeSight provides a complete outsourcing solution including the following services:

 - Full administration and communication services including member support via a range of channels, all statutory communications and implementation of a personalised member engagement strategy.